 A successful CTA reflects your customer’s needs.
 The CTA provides an answer to their need.

+Some creative marketing ideas for law firms are also effective.
+For example, tell your personal story.
 We spoke earlier about how you need a niche for your website.
 Part of this is to keep the information for your prospects simple.

 The other reason you need a niche is it helps you craft a clear message about your business.